 HBAMT vs. Metropolitan Government of Nashville and Davidson County

-Current Status of Lawsuit: Litigation ongoing
+Current Status of Lawsuit: Application to Tennessee Supreme Court pending.

 Imagine being a young, hardworking professional who can already barely afford to pay rent in the city where you are just beginning your career.
 Next, imagine that your landlord raises your rent so that a person even poorer than you can afford to move in next door and pay less.
 Now you will have to move further away from your job and live somewhere less desirable because you can no longer afford your rent.

 Are you mad?
 You should be.
 This is just one of the many unfair scenarios that Nashville’s leaders are about to bring into being thanks to their unconstitutional “affordable” housing plans.
 When Nashville government officials decided housing wasn’t affordable enough, they decided that homebuilders should solve the problem instead of government.
 Nashville recently enacted a law that, in certain instances, requires homebuilders to sell a fixed percentage of the homes they build at below market value.
 In other words, Nashville is demanding that people lose money on an investment in order to promote social welfare.
 Ironically enough, the people that Nashville thinks should bear the cost of addressing affordable housing—homebuilders—are the very ones who are most directly addressing the problem in the first place.